whitneyburton/portfolios/students/1806-front/tobin-nelson/20180803-tobin-nelson-m1.md

 The static comp challenge is a series of three challenges to keep you working that HTML/CSS muscle. :muscle: You will be asked to recreate a static comp, with each growing in complexity.
 For each challenge, you’ll be given a static comp and asked to recreate it.
 Don’t worry, we’ll give you a bit of creative license, however the objective is to build something that respects the integrity of the original design.
 Once you get into the workforce - building out comps that reflect the designer’s choice in layout, spacing, font, imagery, and color to the smallest detail is a requirement.

+### Feedback
+* Fix image sizing at the largest screen size
+* Watch sizing/spacing and margins around icons and text
+* Crowded boxes can be refactored
+* Watch for content getting too close to boundaries as we resize- add padding
+* Picture on full screen doesn't fill- sizing of a background image

 ## Static Comp #2

 * [GitHub URL](https://github.com/Tobin-jn/tn-comp-challenge-2)
 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-2.html)

+### Feedback
+* Fix margin at the top of pics
+* Add hover states
+* Consistent margins along the sides of the page
+* Watch margins on resizing
+* Center content on mobile view
+* Increase size of text on mobile view

 ## Static Comp #3